-Table 14-13 on page 253 and Table 14-14 on page 254 provide the hypotensive event occurrence percentage and time-to-event data for a given HPI range for surgical patients in the clinical validation studies (radial arterial line [N=52] and NIBP [N=252]).
+Table 14-13 on page 253 provides the hypotensive event occurrence percentage and time-to-event data for a given HPI range for surgical patients in the clinical validation studies (radial arterial line [N=52]).
 These data are presented using time windows that have been selected based upon how fast hypotensive events developed on average in surgical patients.
-Therefore based upon the clinical validation studies (radial arterial line [N=52] and NIBP [N=252]) data, Table 14-13 on page 253 and Table 14-14 on page 254 present data for surgical patients for a time-window of 15 minutes.
+Therefore based upon the clinical validation studies (radial arterial line [N=52]) data, Table 14-13 on page 253 presents data for surgical patients for a time-window of 15 minutes.
 These analyses are performed by taking samples in each patient from the validation dataset and looking forward in time for a hypotensive event within a 15-minute search window.
 Once a hypotensive event is found for a given sample then the time-to-event is noted, which is the time duration between the sample and the hypotensive event.
 The time-to-event statistic is the average event time of all samples that have an event within the search window.

-Table 14-15 on page 255 and Table 14-16 on page 256 provide the hypotensive event occurrence percentage and time-to-event data for a given HPI range for non-surgical patients in the clinical validation studies (radial arterial line [N=298] and NIBP [N=175]).
+Table 14-14 on page 254 provides the hypotensive event occurrence percentage and time-to-event data for a given HPI range for non-surgical patients in the clinical validation studies (radial arterial line [N=298]).
 These data are presented using time windows that have been selected based upon how fast hypotensive events developed on average in non-surgical patients.
-Therefore based upon the clinical validation studies (radial arterial line [N=298] and NIBP [N=175]) data, Table 14-15 on page 255 and Table 14-16 on page 256 present data for non-surgical patients for a time-window of 120 minutes.
+Therefore based upon the clinical validation studies (radial arterial line [N=298]) data, Table 14-14 on page 254 presents data for non-surgical patients for a time-window of 120 minutes.
 These analyses are performed by taking samples in each patient from the validation dataset and looking forward in time for a hypotensive event within a 120-minute search window.
 Once a hypotensive event is found for a given sample then the time-to-event is noted, which is the time duration between the sample and the hypotensive event.
 The time-to-event statistic is the average event time of all samples that have an event within the search window.

-The event rate, included in Table 14-13 on page 253, Table 14-14 on page 254, Table 14-15 on page 255, and Table 14-16 on page 256 is a ratio of the number of samples that have an event within the search window to the total number of samples.
-This is done for samples in each of the individual HPI ranges between 10 to 99 as shown in Table 14-13 on page 253 through Table 14-16 on page 256.
+The event rate, included in Table 14-13 on page 253 and Table 14-14 on page 254, is a ratio of the number of samples that have an event within the search window to the total number of samples.
+This is done for samples in each of the individual HPI ranges between 10 to 99 as shown in Table 14-13 on page 253 and Table 14-14 on page 254.